G20 watchdog says fintech doesn't pose threat to financial stability

-LONDON The rise of fintech does not pose any compelling risks to financial stability, according to a review by global regulators, but this may change as the sector grows.
+LONDON (Reuters) - The rise of fintech does not pose any compelling risks to financial stability, according to a review by global regulators, but this may change as the sector grows.

 While financial technology is changing how financial services and information are being delivered, there is no evidence that services like crowdfunding, "robo" advice and cloud computing will fundamentally change underlying activities such as lending, the Financial Stability Board (FSB) said in a report published on Tuesday.